9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 1/II. Navigate threats, risks, and vulnerabilities.md

 - A **[[threat]]** is any circumstance or event that can negatively impact assets.
 One example of a threat is a social engineering attack.
 	- [[Social engineering]] is a manipulation technique that exploits human error to gain private information, access, or valuables.
 Malicious links in email messages that look like they're from legitimate companies or people is one method of social engineering known as phishing.
 As a reminder, phishing is a technique that is used to acquire sensitive data, such as user names, passwords, or banking information.
-- A **[[risk]]** is anything that can impact the confidentiality, integrity, or availability of an asset.
+- A **[[Risk]]** is anything that can impact the confidentiality, integrity, or availability of an asset.
 Think of a risk as the likelihood of a threat occurring.
 	An example of a risk to an organization might be the lack of backup protocols for making sure its stored information can be recovered in the event of an accident or security incident.
 	- Organizations tend to rate risks at different levels: low, medium, and high, depending on possible threats and the value of an asset.
 		- A **[[Low-Risk Asset]]** is information that would not harm the organization's reputation or ongoing operations, and would not cause financial damage if compromised.